 - More than three Ohio infants die each week due to unsafe sleep environments.

-- 66% of adult bed deaths occur when the infant was sleeping with someone else.
+- 49% of sleep-related deaths occur when the infant was sleeping with someone else.

 Have Infant Sleep In Our Bedrooms, But Not In Our Beds The safest place for your baby to sleep is in your bedroom, but not in your bed.
 Bedding, the mattress, or even your body can suffocate the baby.
 Placing a crib, bassinet or pack n’ play in your bedroom offers comfort for the baby and for you.
 Room-sharing instead of bed-sharing for nighttime and naps is one way to keep your baby safe.
 Remember, chairs, sofas and couches are extremely dangerous places for your baby to sleep.
 You may be able to receive a free crib through the Ohio Department of Health.
 To learn more, visit safesleep.ohio.gov.